 Now, let’s look at various aspects of energy management i.e. how the process of energy management helps in areas like Building Facilities, Logistics, Industrial Production, Machine Maintenance, Energy Procurement Process, and your Personal Life.

 1. Facility Management

-As already told, the authorities may save up to 29% of the total energy costs through the proper implementations of energy management systems.
+As we just told you above, you can save up to 29% of the total energy costs through the implementation of energy management systems.

 2. Energy Management in Logistics Operations & Transportation

 Energy management in Logistics implies choosing the right means of transportation, routes, performing load optimizations, using fuel-efficient vehicles, and opting for clean fuels.

 Around 15% of CO2 emissions worldwide are caused by road transportation operations.
 So, implementing energy management here will not only save transportation costs but also combat environmental damage and global warming.